-If the seatback and seat base are not locked, the seat could move forward in a sudden stop or crash and injure the occupant.
-Always push and pull on the seatbacks to be sure the seatback and seat base are locked.
+If the seatback and floor latches are not locked, the seat could move forward in a sudden stop or crash and injure the occupant.
+Always push and pull on the seatbacks to be sure the seatback and floor latches are locked.

 Folding a rear seat with the seat belts still fastened may cause damage to the seat or the seat belts.
 Always unbuckle the seat belts and return them to their normal stowed position before folding a rear seat.
+To access the third row from the driver side:

-To access the third row from the driver side (bench seat only):
+- Remove objects on the floor in front of or on the second row seat, or in the seat tracks on the floor. - 2.
+Make sure that the seat belt is unfastened and in the stowed position.

-- Remove objects on the floor in front of or on the second row seat, or in the seat tracks on the floor. - Make sure that the seat belt is unfastened and in the stowed position. - Pull the handle on top of the seat forward and pull the seat forward.
+3. Pull the handle on top of the seat forward and pull the seat forward.